jkjk822/csc253/Written_Hw.md

 that the class behavior of a class, e.g. Object, is identical to the instance behavior of the Class class?
 If not, explain why they may differ and give an example class that has a different behavior.**
-Yes, their behavior will always be the same, as class methods are `klass.class.instance_methods` which, for a class, should always give the same as `Class.instance_methods`
+Yes, their behavior will always be the same, as class methods are `klass.class.instance_methods` which, for a class, should always give the same as `Class.instance_methods`.
+(Excluding cases with metaclasses)